Determinant and Pfaffian formulas for particle annihilation: Proof of the annihilation formula

-The rehearsal algorithm: \begin{enumerate} \item Initialize: all particles are active. \item Find the first crossing among active paths.
-If none exist, success. \item Test whether this crossing is a valid annihilation (see below). \begin{itemize} \item If yes: record the collision, deactivate both particles, continue from step~2. \item If no: failure---the casting is ``failed.'' \end{itemize} \end{enumerate} Since both participants are deactivated at each valid collision, each particle is processed at most once.
+\begin{enumerate} \item Initialize: all particles are active. \item Find the earliest crossing among active paths (ties broken by the lexicographically smallest pair of particles, making the scan deterministic).
+If none exist, success. \item Test whether this crossing is valid (see below). \begin{itemize} \item If yes: record the collision, deactivate both particles, and continue scanning for the next crossing. \item If no: failure---the casting is ``failed.'' \end{itemize} \end{enumerate} Since both participants are deactivated at each valid collision, each particle is processed at most once.

+\textbf{High-indegree vertices.} When $m > 2$ active particles meet at a single vertex, sort them by initial index: $I_1 < I_2 < \cdots < I_m$.
+Process consecutive pairs $(I_1, I_2)$, $(I_3, I_4)$, etc.; each pair is tested (and, if valid, recorded, at the vertex's next anchor) as a separate annihilation.
+If $m$ is odd, the last incoming particle~$I_m$ is not paired at this vertex and remains active.
+This pairing rule is a convention: the only requirement is that attribution and rehearsal use the same rule, so that the bijection between successful castings and performances is preserved.
+Ghost anonymity ensures that the specific convention does not affect the annihilation weight.